Forex Regulations

 Maximum Forex Leverage: 1:200

-Switzerland is arguably the world’s oldest financial center, and with some pioneering Forex brokerages plus some interesting cutting-edge trading technology, Swiss Forex brokers have been extremely popular both domestically and for offshore traders, who have quite a lot of choice.
+Switzerland is arguably the world’s oldest financial center.
+It combines pioneering Forex brokerages with some leading cutting-edge trading technology, making Swiss Forex brokers popular both domestically and w offshore traders.
+It presents an excellent combination of business-friendly regulation with a well-trusted and active regulator and competitive trading conditions.

 Capital Markets Board of Turkey (CMB)